Marine primary production: Biological pigments

 Biological pigments are any coloured material in plant or animal cells.
 All biological pigments selectively absorb certain wavelengths of light while reflecting others.
-The primary function of pigments in plants is photosynthesis, which uses the green pigment chlorophyll and several colorful pigments that absorb as much light energy as possible.
+The primary function of pigments in plants is photosynthesis, which uses the green pigment chlorophyll and several colourful pigments that absorb as much light energy as possible.
 Chlorophyll is the primary pigment in plants; it is a chlorin that absorbs yellow and blue wavelengths of light while reflecting green.
-It is the presence and relative abundance of chlorophyll that gives plants their green color.
+It is the presence and relative abundance of chlorophyll that gives plants their green colour.
 Green algae and plants possess two forms of this pigment: chlorophyll a and chlorophyll b.
 Kelps, diatoms, and other photosynthetic heterokonts contain chlorophyll c instead of b, while red algae possess only chlorophyll a.
 All chlorophylls serve as the primary means plants use to intercept light in order to fuel photosynthesis.

 Chloroplasts

 Chloroplasts (from the Greek chloros for green, and plastes for "the one who forms") are organelles that conduct photosynthesis, where the photosynthetic pigment chlorophyll captures the energy from sunlight, converts it, and stores it in the energy-storage molecules while freeing oxygen from water in plant and algal cells.
 They then use the stored energy to make organic molecules from carbon dioxide in a process known as the Calvin cycle.

 A chloroplast is a type of organelle known as a plastid, characterized by its two membranes and a high concentration of chlorophyll.
 They are highly dynamic—they circulate and are moved around within plant cells, and occasionally pinch in two to reproduce.
-Their behavior is strongly influenced by environmental factors like light color and intensity.
+Their behavior is strongly influenced by environmental factors like light colour and intensity.
 Chloroplasts, like mitochondria, contain their own DNA, which is thought to be inherited from their ancestor—a photosynthetic cyanobacterium that was engulfed by an early eukaryotic cell.
 Chloroplasts cannot be made by the plant cell and must be inherited by each daughter cell during cell division.

 Most chloroplasts can probably be traced back to a single endosymbiotic event, when a cyanobacterium was engulfed by the eukaryote.
 Despite this, chloroplasts can be found in an extremely wide set of organisms, some not even directly related to each other—a consequence of many secondary and even tertiary endosymbiotic events.